the-teachingRSE-project/competencies/survey.md

 - what are the topics recommended to know to start the course
 - what are the topics required to know to start the course This, in part, is due to a missing (metadata) standard to express these dependencies.

+## Appendix
+### Sources for RSE-related training material

+#### Books

++ "Producing Open Source Software" ([@Fogel2005; @Fogel2017]) describes a lot of aspects for running a free software project.

++ "Research Software Engineering with Python" ([@Irving2021]) targets Python programming novices and introduces a set of essential tools next to the programming language itself.

+#### Course material

++ The Software Carpentries Lessons [@CarpentriesSoftware] provide extensive teaching material for basic research software skills geared towards researchers.

++ The unofficial MIT course "The Missing Semester of Your CS Education" ([@Athalye2023]) covers a lot of basic computer skills typically taught by RSEs.

+#### Train-the-trainers material

++ "Teaching Tech Together" is a book that derives from and extends the Carpentries Instructor Training [@Brown2023], which is a continuously updated and extended online-resource.

++ The National Competence Center Sweden (ENCCS) [https://enccs.se/] provides instructor training material [@ENCCSInstructorTraining], [@ENCCS2022] developed from Carpentries and CodeRefinery material, as well as lessons for HPC-oriented RSEs [@ENCCSLessons].

+#### Directories  of resources

++ Better Scientific Software (BSSW)(https://bssw.io/) (Collection of resources for computational science and engineering) w